tobikli/TripPlanner/README.md

 - show an overview of upcoming trips with budget and schedule
 - handle manual user input with budget for all possible events including: flights, accommodation, transportation, visa and food
 - display schedule of flights, check-in and check-out of hotels using API
-- display and fetch of local weather and flight Information using API
+- display and fetch of local weather using API
 - summarize the trip, including the used budget and activites, afterwards